xiaotied/learn-coding/Note.md

 #### Notes
 1. `ord()` function transfer str to ASCII
 2. Two pointer
-    3. Start from beginning and end
+    i.
+Start from beginning and end
-    4. For loop length should be half of the input string
-    5. Use `//` to do a floor value
+    ii.
+For loop length should be half of the input string iii.
+Use `//` to do a floor value
 4. Use index to get particular str in python

 ```python